Archibald leads Britain to team pursuit gold, Danes beat Italy

 GLASGOW :Britain's Katie Archibald secured an emotional victory in the women's team pursuit at her home velodrome on Saturday as her quartet overpowered New Zealand for gold at the UCI World Cycling Championships in Glasgow.

-Archibald, a stalwart of the British team, and fellow riders Elinor Barker, Josie Knight and Anna Morris were too strong as they delivered Britain's first women's world title in the blu-riband event since 2014.
+Archibald, a stalwart of the British pursuit team for a decade, and fellow riders Elinor Barker, Josie Knight and Anna Morris were too strong as they delivered Britain's first women's world title in the blue-riband track event since 2014.

+The 29-year-old Archibald took a huge turn on the front midway through the 16 laps to help pull Britain into the lead and Knight drove it home as the crowd roared them on.

+Britain's margin of more than four seconds underlined their dominance during the competition after they beat France earlier.

 In a repeat of that Tokyo duel which Italy won in a world record time, this time Denmark reeled in the Azzuri.